elisabattista/rough-volatility-forecasting/Project_Overview.md

 The Hang Seng Index was the only market where the alternative models consistently showed an advantage over HAR-RV.

-These results suggest that:

-> **A model can provide a more realistic description of volatility without necessarily delivering more accurate forecasts.**
+These findings suggest that a model can provide a more realistic description of volatility without necessarily delivering more accurate forecasts.

 This is the central conclusion of the thesis.